-To make sure we have selected the best sublingual formulation for pharmaceutical product development, two prototype sublingual formulations (same amount of active with minor changes in excipients) have been manufactured to compare with the Phase 2b formulation.
+To ensure that we have selected the best sublingual formulation for TNX-102 SL pharmaceutical product development, two prototype sublingual formulations (same amount of CBP with minor changes in excipients) have been manufactured and will be compared with the formulation that will be evaluated in the Phase 2b trial.
 A formulation comparison PK study (TNX-CY-F104) will be initiated in Canada prior to the initiation of the Phase 2b study (TNX-CY-F202).
-The selected formulation will be used for the open-label extension safety study (TNX-CY-F203) and the remaining clinical studies supporting the NDA submission.
-We are planning to conduct a comparative multi-dose PK study (TNX-CY-F105) with the first pivotal study (Phase 2b) drug product and the second pivotal study drug product to establish bioequivalence.
-Results from this "bridging" study will show that the drug product from the commercial manufacturer is comparable to the Phase 2b drug product manufactured by the clinical manufacturer.
-It can also support a formulation change if a different formulation (same active with a minor change in excipients) is selected.
+Based on the results, we will select a formulation that will be used in the open-label extension safety study (TNX-CY-F203) and other remaining clinical studies that will support the NDA submission.
+We plan to conduct a comparative multi-dose PK study (TNX-CY-F105) of the Phase 2b formulation and the formulation we select for remaining studies to establish bioequivalence.
+We expect results from this "bridging" study to show that the intended commercial drug product, to be produced by a commercial manufacturer, is comparable to the Phase 2b drug product, which was produced by a clinical manufacturer.
+These results may also support a formulation change if a different formulation (same active ingredient with minor changes in excipients) is selected.